 Colors, fonts, graphics, images and text placement need to be evaluated to suit linguistic, cultural, and societal customs.
 Cultural knowledge and sensitivity are insufficient for reaching a foreign audience if a product’s message is misunderstood, misleading, irreverent, or inappropriate.
 Even companies with large departments dedicated to this type of research have found themselves embarrassed when their product is launched.
 In Africa, Gerber baby food jars landed on the shelf with their standard packaging, “the Gerber baby” beaming out to consumers.
 What their research hadn’t uncovered was that it was common practice in less literate parts of Africa to use pictures on labels to indicate what is contained inside—in this case, babies.

 No matter how big the department is or how much a local culture is studied, there is no substitute for in-country familiarity and personal experience with local customs.

 Bringing software to a foreign market is a complex and multi-faceted process.
-Having the right people on the team to help plan that journey and keep things on track in the face of difficulties makes all the difference.
+Having the right people on the team to help plan that journey and keep things on track in the face of difficulties makes all the difference in successful software localization.

 Art One Translations maximizes and leverages the latest tools, standards, and practices in combination with intelligent effort and skillful execution in bringing together a team of localization experts who speak to customers on a deeper level.
 With proven methodology and a three-step quality assurance process, we guarantee accuracy and consistency.
 Using the latest Computer Assisted Translation (CAT) tools, we create Translation Memories, Glossaries, and term databases that will help get a product to market in weeks and on budget.

 Remember, there is only one chance to make a first impression!